 - $150,000 (married)

-If you have children and are eligible for the $1,200 amount, you are also entitled to an additional $500 per qualifying child.
-A qualifying child is a dependent under the age of 17.
+If you have children and are eligible for the $1,400 amount, you are also entitled to an additional $1,400 per child who is considered a dependent.

 You will receive a reduced amount if your adjusted gross income is between:

 You will not receive an Economic Impact Payment if your adjusted gross income is more than:

 - $80,000 (individuals)